Anandachari/Anandachari/README.md

 # 💫 About Me
-👋 Hi, I’m **P. Anand** — a passionate **Data Analyst** with hands-on experience in extracting insights from data, building impactful dashboards, and applying statistical & machine learning techniques.
+👋 Hi, I’m **P. Anandachri** — a passionate **Data Analyst** with hands-on experience in extracting insights from data, building impactful dashboards, and applying statistical & machine learning techniques.

 🔎 I specialize in **Data Cleaning, Data Analysis, and Visualization** using tools like:
 - 🐍 **Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn)**